 A beautifully staged space allows buyers to understand how much they’ll be able to do within it.
 It’s very difficult to envision how you might lay out your furniture in an empty room, or even whether your furniture will be able to fit in it, when a space is empty or filled to the gills with bulky furniture.

 When we add furniture and decor that’s the appropriately scaled for the space, we’re able to show buyers just how much they can get out of a space.
 An empty area between a living room and kitchen becomes a dining room.
 A landing becomes a reading nook with room for two armchairs.
-Being able to show people that these areas have function rather than just telling them about it is a powerful tool in giving your home a leg up on the competition.
+It is essential to show people that these areas have function rather than just telling them about it.

 Staging sells homes faster and for more money